 This unit will build on the skills taught in “Issues in Professional Chaplaincy”.
 The unit will further explore theological reflection and spiritual assessment.
 Students will also examine how to maintain professional boundaries and setting in place self care strategies.
 The issues of agendas and conflict will also be addressed.
 Topics including developing a pastoral care plan, working as a team, cultural differences and record keeping will be addressed.
 There will be a number of guest lecturers who will discuss what chaplaincy looks like in differing settings.

 The Chaplaincy Introductory Program is run by Jericho Road and designed for those wanting to explore chaplaincy or volunteer in various chaplaincy settings.
-The Program is run at Christ College from time to time and extends over 3 to 5 days.
+The Program is run at the Christ College premises from time to time and extends over 3 to 5 days.
 It is also occasionally held in regional areas of NSW and interstate.

 The next Introductory Program will be run when there is enough interest in the program (we’re looking for 8 people minimum).
 To express your interest in the Introductory Program, fill in the form below.
 We’ll then get in touch when we’re ready to run the Program.

 Jericho Road runs an annual Chaplaincy & Pastoral Care Conference in partnership with Christ College.
 Details will be uploaded on this page when they are confirmed.